 In December of 1933, John A. McNamara, presumably acting for the bank, filed for (and subsequently received) permission to convert the property into five apartments.

-On May 29, 1940, 13 Hereford was acquired from the Suffolk Savings Bank by Beatrice Atonetta Bortone, one of eight Back Bay properties she acquired from the bank at the same time.
-She married in 1946 to Albert DeStefano.
+On May 29, 1940, 13 Hereford was acquired from the Suffolk Savings Bank by Miss Beatrice Antonetta Bortone, one of eight Back Bay properties she acquired from the bank at the same time.
+She was a bookkeeper with Leopold Morse & Co., wholesale and retail clothiers.
+She lived in Wayland with her parents, Anthony C. Bortone and Maria (Larocca) Bortone.
+In 1946, she married Albert DeStefano.
+After their marriage, they lived in Newton.

-On March 6, 1957, 13 Hereford was acquired from Beatrice (Bortone) DeStefano by real estate dealer Overton W. Oglivie, who also acquired most of her other Back Bay properties on the same day.
+On Augustus 28, 1957, 13 Hereford was acquired from Beatrice (Bortone) DeStefano by real estate dealer Overton W. Oglivie, who also acquired most of her other Back Bay properties on the same day.

 On March 19, 1959, Charles W. Easter acquired 13 Hereford from the Saunders family.
 He was vice-president of Fitz-Allen Auto Parks, Inc., operators of parking lots.